|

 Is Gili T still a party island?

-What free things can you do in Gili Trawangan?
+What can you do on Gili Trawangan for free?

 Walking the entire circumference of the island takes about two hours and costs nothing.
 Snorkelling from the beach is free if you bring your own equipment, and you can often spot turtles right off the shore near Turtle Point.
 Watching the sunset from the western beaches is spectacular and completely free.